-With over 800 students today, RIT Croatia has campuses on two exciting locations, Dubrovnik and Zagreb.
-RIT Croatia offers three undergraduate programs: International Hospitality and Service Management (Dubrovnik), International Business (Zagreb) and Information Technology/Web and Mobile Computing (Dubrovnik and Zagreb); and one Master of Science program in Service Leadership and Innovation (Zagreb).
-However, it all started 20 years ago…
+With over 830 students today, RIT Croatia has campuses on two exciting locations, Dubrovnik and Zagreb.
+RIT Croatia offers three undergraduate programs: Hospitality and Tourism Management (Dubrovnik), International Business (Zagreb) and Information Technology/Web and Mobile Computing (Dubrovnik and Zagreb).

 The American College of Management and Technology (ACMT) is established in Croatia when the Ministry of Science, Education and Sports of the Republic of Croatia initiated the establishment of private higher education institutions.
 Due to its reputation in creating and maintaining successful international partnerships, one of the most prominent private American universities, Rochester Institute of Technology (Rochester, New York) was chosen as the best partner in these efforts.

-Rochester Institute of Technology and the Ministry of Science sign a cooperation agreement making ACMT the first and only private college in Croatia granting dual degrees: an American degree awarded by Rochester Institute of Technology (RIT), one of the most prominent universities, and a Croatia degree from ACMT.
+Rochester Institute of Technology and the Ministry of Science sign a cooperation agreement making ACMT the first and only private college in Croatia granting dual degrees for undergraduate programs: an American degree awarded by Rochester Institute of Technology (RIT), one of the most prominent universities, and a Croatian degree from ACMT.

 ACMT establishes the Office of Co-op and Career Services, which gives students professional support in the labor market integration, planning and career development.
 All programs of study at ACMT have a required cooperative education (co-op) program.
 The deliverables of the Co-op and Career Services offices are aligned with RIT's cooperative education programs, one of the oldest and largest co-op programs in the world.